 Unique architecture for an impressive timber construction

-In addition to the planning, Blumer Lehmann also responsible for the 3D modelling.
+In addition to the planning, Blumer Lehmann was also responsible for the 3D modelling.

 «We generally like to work with timber.
 For scheduling reasons, but primarily for environmental reasons.»

 The sea lions previously kept in the Otarium left the children’s zoo at the end of October 2019.
 Instead, the magician's hat will host events with a new direction all year round.
 With a capacity of approximately 500 people, the building is suitable for a variety of uses and is equipped with a retractable stage platform and an extended stand.

 «I come into the magician’s hat every day.
 I love this building.
 Everyone who enters the building says wow!»

 Franco Knie Senior, Co-owner | Gebrüder KNIE, Schweizer National-Circus AG

 Production of the elements for the timber-supporting framework

 The timber elements for the Knies Zauberhut were produced at the Blumer Lehmann factory and fully assembled straight away.
 The facade was also fitted directly onto the elements by their project partner, the metalwork specialist Brönnimann.
 The prefabricated components were then delivered to the construction site and assembled there.